almik7078j/notes/README.md

 8. Collaborate with others and share your knowledge to grow as a programmer.
 9. Remember that programming is a continuous process, so don’t be afraid to refactor and optimize your codes.
     10. Finally, maintain a healthy work-life balance to prevent burnout and ensure your long-term success in the field.

+# 2023-11-19
+- "Today's programming wisdom is to write code that is easy to understand and maintain.
+This means using clear and descriptive variable names, writing concise and well-structured functions, and commenting your code thoroughly.
+Remember, code is read more often than it is written, so make sure it's easy for others (and your future self) to read and understand."